thetahmeed/SE-MobileNet-Lung-Disease-Classifier/README.md

 # An interpretable lightweight squeeze-and-excitation block-based deep learning model for lung disease prediction

-Abstract—The term “lung disease” refers to any condition affecting the lungs that impairs their ability to function properly.
-Many disorders, such as asthma, COPD, infections like influenza, pneumonia, tuberculosis, lung cancer, and many other breathing problems, are common types of lung diseases around the world.
-Early detection and diagnosis are crucial for lung disease since it can cause loss of life.
-Along with the conventional clinical labora- tory methods, some DL models are widely used as computer-aided detection (CAD) for medical purposes to predict and classify diseases or any abnormalities.
-So we want to develop such a deep learning (DL) model, which will be more lightweight and less costly but more effective than any other existing DL models.
-We proposed to integrate the SE block into MobileNet to form the SE-MobileNet module-based model because, unlike the other basic CNNs that treat all feature channels equally, the SE block focuses on the most important features, and MobileNet works well on mobile devices with less power, as it is a lightweight version of CNN.
-By highlighting affected areas in lung images, this combination results in a simple, lightweight, smarter model to boost early lung disease prediction performance, which can be very useful in the healthcare field.
-We ran MobileNetV2 and our proposed SE-MobileNetV2 with accuracy values of 85.24% and 92.89%, respectively.
-We also use Grad-CAM and then develop it on a mobile app that gives real-time visual explanations of our model’s predictions.
-We are hopeful about our model, which may be an optimal solution to lung disease detection at early stages and will make a benchmark contribution to the medical industry.

 Keywords — Lung Disease, Squeeze-and-Excitation Block, Lightweight Deep Learning, MobileNet, Explainable AI